 By Jean Hofve, DVM

-About 4 million “excess” dogs and cats will be killed in shelters this year.
-By being a responsible caregiver and sterilizing your companion animals, you avoid contributing to this terrible problem of pet overpopulation.
+More than a million “excess” dogs and cats will be killed in shelters this year.
+This is down from some 12 million in 2000, but it’s still far too many.
+By being a responsible caregiver and sterilizing your companion animals, you avoid contributing to the terrible problem of pet overpopulation.

 Kittens can be sterilized as early as 8 weeks of age; in fact, many shelters do this routinely.
 Female cats can come into heat as early as 4 months old.

 Unsterilized (intact) cats will usually find a way to get out and breed.
 Then, even if you could find good homes for the entire litter, each of your babies would displace another kitten that will then have to die.
 If you take your litter to a typical, overcrowded shelter, it is likely that the entire litter of kittens or puppies will go straight from your hands to the killing room—they must be euthanized immediately, due to lack of cage space.
 (And don’t think you can avoid the fatal consequences by taking them to a “no-kill” shelter—it may not have space; and your litter will still displace other kittens that could have found a spot there.)

 Neutered cats have a much lower risk of contracting Feline Immunodeficiency Virus (FIV) (also called “Feline AIDS”) because they are much less likely to engage in fighting, which spreads this disease.
 Decreased roaming and territorial behavior also lowers the risk of bite-wound abscesses.
 (Of course, we recommend keeping cats indoors or in a safe outdoor enclosure, but sometimes even housemates will get into a tussle, especially if they’re not neutered.)